Portugal announces new visa category for job seekers and digital nomads in 2022

 Born in Cape Town, South Africa, Andre is a seasoned digital entrepreneur with extensive experience working in the demand-side of the Residency and Citizenship By Investment industry.

+Andre is a D7 Visa holder and Portuguese resident himself.
 Having identified a gap in the market for affordable European immigration solutions outside of Golden Visas, he launched D7 Visa to help more foreign individuals and families settle in Europe without the need for property investment.